buitri84/buitri84.github.io/_posts/2022-11-30-sample_learning_note.md

 ---
 layout: post
-title: Sample learning note
+title: Placeholder - sample learning note
 author: Tri Bui
 category: study
 ---
-Ideas for blog posts:
+Ideas for posts:

-- Writings for Ớt: write for her to read in the future.

-1. Write about mindset, placebo effect, how mindset can even affect our physiology.
+- Write about mindset, placebo effect, how mindset can even affect our physiology.
 Furthermore, the connection between mindset and our perception of reality (objectivity).

-- GMAT and GRE question of the day.